-- Listen to the pronunciation of the word using the audio tool.
+- Listen to the pronunciation of words using the audio tool.
 Pronounce unknown words aloud!

 - Practice writing the character using a whiteboard or notepad.

-- NEW FEATURE: Learn or check the stroke order of each character using our ‘character stroke box’ and ‘stroke order testing’ tools which know and test on the order of over 100,000 Chinese characters (or any that’ll ever appear in a TCB article!).
+- Learn or check the stroke order of each character using our Stroke Order Animation and Character Writing tools which know and test on the order of over 100,000 Chinese characters (or any that’ll ever appear in a TCB article!).

 - Go back and listen to the audio twice more to ensure you have fully understood the text and to improve your listening comprehension.

 - Dissect That Article!
 Read each sentence and think about its construction.
 Anything you’re still not sure of?
 Go back and check the grammatical explanations.
 Remember they are designed to cater to the HSK level targeted in the lesson!

 Using TCB to Improve Listening Comprehension

 - The First Round: listen without reading and try to understand the passage as a whole.
 Don’t get hung up on the details or any words you don’t understand!
 Once finished take simple notes of what you have understood.